-A numerical grading system of 9-1 will replace the current system of A*-G, with 9 as the highest achievable grade and 1 as the lowest (although there will also be a grade U for those who fail to achieve the minimum requirements for grade 1).
+A numerical grading system of 9-1 will replace the current system of A*-G, with 9 being the highest achievable grade and 1 being the lowest (although grade U will still be used for those who fail to achieve the minimum requirements for grade 1).

 Grade 5 will be considered a 'good pass', with performance tables focusing on students achieving grades 9-5.

-The old system takes a grade C as a benchmark for a 'good pass', but the new grade 5 will be equivalent to a low B or high C – thus a 'good pass' mark will become harder to achieve than previously.
+The old system classed grade C as a benchmark for a 'good pass', but the new grade 5 will be equivalent to a low B or high C – thus a 'good pass' mark will become harder to achieve than in the previous system.

-Grade 9 is being referred to by some as an A**, as it will only be awarded to approximately the top 3%.
+Grade 9 is being referred to by some as an 'A**', as it will only be awarded to approximately the top 3% of GCSE students.

 When will the new GCSEs be introduced?

-New GCSEs will be introduced in three stages over the next three years.
+New GCSEs are being introduced in three stages over three years.

 - GCSE English has ceased to exist; all students must instead take GCSE English language.
 Most will also take English literature as a separate subject, although it is not compulsory.

-Current year 10 students will sit new GCSEs in maths, English language and English literature in June 2017.
-However, they will still be awarded 'old-style' GCSEs in all other subjects.
+Current year 11 students will sit new GCSEs in maths, English language and English literature in June 2017.
+However, they will still be awarded 'old-style' GCSE grades in all other subjects.

-Students who are currently in year 8 or below will take new GCSEs
+Students who are currently in year 9 or below will take new GCSEs in all subjects.

 What else will change?